-Change diapers frequently.
+Change diapers often.
 The most important thing is to keep the area dry and clean.
 Check the diapers often, every hour if your baby has a rash, and change them as needed.

-Gentle cleaning.
+Clean baby’s skin gently.
 Frequent and vigorous washing with soap can strip the baby's tender skin of the natural protective barrier.
 Wash gently but thoroughly, including the skin folds.
-Do not use diaper wipes if your child has a rash, as they can burn and increase the irritation.
+Don’t use diaper wipes if your child has a rash, as they can burn and increase the irritation.
 You can sit the baby in a basin or tub of lukewarm water for several minutes with each diaper change.
 This helps clean and may also be comforting.
 You can also pour warm water from a pitcher or use a squirt bottle.
-Do not use any soap unless there is stool that is difficult to remove, then a very mild soap is OK.
+Don’t use any soap normally.
+But if there is stool that is hard to remove, then a very mild soap is OK.
 Wash gently and rinse well.
 Baby oil on a cotton ball can also be used.

 Pat dry or leave diapers off for a while.
 Let the skin air dry, or pat very gently with a very soft cloth.
-Fasten diapers loosely and do not use airtight rubber pants.
+Fasten diapers loosely and don’t use airtight rubber pants.
 If you use disposable diapers, it can help to punch holes in them to let air in.

 Preventing diaper rash

 To help prevent diaper rash, change diapers as soon as they are soiled.
 Make sure to remove urine and stool from your baby's skin with gentle cleaning.

 Babies wet their diapers several times a day.
 The number of wet diapers is a helpful sign of how much fluid the baby is taking in.
 It is sometimes hard to tell when a disposable diaper is wet.
 But a baby should have at least 7 wet diapers each day.
 Fewer wet diapers can mean the baby may not be taking in enough fluid.